jnmartin84/mk64-dc/README.md

 On the N64 side:

-The entire MK64 decomp team.
+MK64 decomp team.

-Everyone on the N64 Decompilation Discord that answered my questions and pointed me to code.
+MegaMech for taking time to personally answer questions and show me many bug-fixes.
+Game wouldn't be right without them.

+N64 Decompilation Discord/#mk64-decomp.

-The Spaghetti Kart project and team.
+Spaghetti Kart project/team.
 Without being able to reference that code, there are things that would not be working and would never be working.

 SonicDreamcaster - we're going to bring you over to the Dreamcast dark side.